rafael-leal-mccormack/json-file-merger/README.md

 - Command-line interface for easy use
 - Support for merging all JSON files from a directory
 - Wildcard pattern support for flexible file selection
+- Progress tracking with speed metrics and buffer information
+- Silent mode for automated scripts

 ## Installation